Hemp Field Irrigation

 WATER FLOW – GALLONS PER MINUTE (GPM)

+If you want to understand how to farm feminized hemp, you will need to understand the irrigation aspect of growing.
 Water in sufficient quantities for the amount of acreage envisioned would be the basic calculation for setting up the whole growing plan.
 How much water can legally and practically be taken from the well, municipal water, stream, pond etc and at what rate?
+There are several water and soil requirements to consider when growing hemp.
 If your source doesn’t produce sufficient gallons per minute, you will have to either spend money or get creative.

 How much water is needed depends on the climate, but you better figure two to three gallons per day, per plant at peak consumption.
 Can’t run out of water when the plants need it the most.